Trilobites, Wine, and the 1,050 km (650-Mile) Fossil: Secrets of the Niagara Escarpment

 • 12,500 Years: How long ago the Niagara Peninsula finally became free of the massive ice sheets, which were once 2 to 3 km (1.2 to 1.8 miles) thick.

-• 180 Meters (590 feet): This is the peak height of the Escarpment, located at the highest point of the Blue Mountains.
+• 180 metres (590 feet): This is the peak height of the Escarpment, located at the highest point of the Blue Mountains.

 • 54 Species: The Ontario portion of the Escarpment is famous among botanists for hosting more than 50 species of wild orchids, which is more than half of all orchid species found in Canada.